Amid civil war, Syrian port prospers under Assad's protection

 UNSTABLE

 While many small and medium-sized businesses are taking advantage of the opportunity here, they are aware it may not last.
-They worry the crisis in the rest of the country will eventually hit Tartous.
+They worry the crisis in the rest of the country will eventually arrive in Tartous.

 Bigger merchants with more assets have already moved their businesses to places they hope will be stable over the longer term, such as Turkey, Dubai, Kurdish northern Iraq, Egypt and even Lebanon.

-Smaller businesses are reluctant to buy property in Tartous, and this has helped pushed rental rates for homes and businesses to triple pre-conflict prices.
+Smaller businesses are reluctant to buy property in Tartous and this has helped pushed rental rates for homes and businesses have soared to triple pre-conflict prices.

 New housing or building projects are a rarity.
 Construction supplies are now expensive.
 And for many in Tartous, there is a nagging fear that it is only a matter of time before the crisis engulfing the rest of country arrives.